 - Not everybody is convinced that it is moral to rent your body.
 Some would suggest that renting your body in order to have a baby is the same thing as renting the body for sex.
 You receive money from somebody that uses your body.
-On the other hand, the pro surrogates might state that this is an incorrect comparison, because prostitution is dirty, and having a baby in order to help a woman who can’t is a truly pure thing.
+On the other hand, the pro-surrogates might state that this is an incorrect comparison, because prostitution is dirty, and having a baby in order to help a woman who can’t is a truly pure thing.

 - Another issue is what a mother says to a child about his or her birth.
-Some people state that being born from a woman distinct to the mother can dazzle a child and it may cause emotional problems as an adult.
-The pro surrogates state that there are numerous stories of children that were carried nine months by surrogate mothers who are doing just fine.
+Some people state that being born from a woman distinct from the mother can dazzle a child and it may cause emotional problems as an adult.
+The pro-surrogates state that there are numerous stories of children that were carried for nine months by surrogate mothers who are doing just fine.
 It is a simple thing to explain to the child.
 The parents couldn’t have children so they took every fraction of the child from the natural parents and put it in a stranger’s belly to be born.

 - The surrogate mother may sometimes refuse to give the child to the natural parents.
 Previous to gestational surrogating, artificial insemination of sperm was the only way the surrogate mother was inseminated.
-In some of the cases, the surrogate mother developed a strong attachment to the baby refused to give it upon birth.
+In some cases, the surrogate mother developed a strong attachment to the baby and refused to give it upon birth.
 In some of these situations, the surrogate mothers won the case because they were the biological mothers.
 The critics of surrogate motherhood state it’s a hard task for a woman to go through the pregnancy and then have heartbroken when the child is taken away from her.
 The pro surrogates state on the other hand that a woman needs to accept and understand this beforehand enjoying the blessing of pregnancy.

 - Society has various thoughts about surrogate mothers.
-A woman that is having someone else’s baby makes some people be cautious.
+A woman that is having someone else’s baby makes some people cautious.
 Some of them think it is not the right thing to do.
 Everyone’s opinion should be respected, but a surrogate mother does not have to be condemned by society.

 - When the commissioning couples visit other countries to realize their dreams of parenthood by having a biological baby, they need to fight a long legal battle by crossing the language and cultural barrier to get their baby.
-Even if everything goes well with the commissioning couples, they need to stay at least two to three months to complete the required formalities after the birth of a new-born.
+Even if everything goes well with the commissioning couples, they need to stay at least two to three months to complete the required formalities after the birth of a newborn.

 While the intended couples face all these difficulties, surrogate mothers have another set of problems.
 The things with the surrogate mothers are even worse and unethical.
 If the substitutes are selected from a rural background, the middlemen exploit them constantly.
 Sometimes, these ladies even don’t get complete compensation paid by the intended parents.